Portuguese Water Dog vs. Goldendoodle: The Differences (With Pictures)

 Training

-Portuguese Water Dogs are quick learners that respond well to positive reinforcement training techniques like praise and treats.
+Portuguese Water Dogs are quick learners who respond well to positive reinforcement training techniques like praise and treats.
 They are intelligent enough to learn complex tasks and are eager to please, which makes them relatively easy to train.
 A crucial aspect of training a Portuguese Water Dog is plenty of early socialization with people, as they can be wary of strangers and easily distracted.
 Keeping your training sessions short and consistent will help keep them focused, as will training them after exercise or playtime.

 Exercise